 Paul T Nimmo holds the King’s Chair of Systematic Theology (1620).
-He joined the University of Aberdeen in 2013, having previously been Meldrum Senior Lecturer in Reformed Theology at the University of Edinburgh.
-His own studies were undertaken in Cambridge, Edinburgh, Princeton, and Tübingen, while his first academic position was as a post-doctoral Research Assistant and Affiliated Lecturer at the University of Cambridge.
-Paul received a John Templeton Award for Theological Promise in 2009 for his book Being in Action: The Theological Shape of Barth's Ethical Vision (2007), and is also the author of Barth: A Guide for the Perplexed (2016), co-Editor of The Cambridge Companion to Reformed Theology (2016) and of The Oxford Handbook of Karl Barth (2019), and Editor of the congregational resource Learn: Understanding our Faith (2017).
-His current constructive projects include monographs on the Lord’s Supper in the theology of Karl Barth and on the doctrine of sanctification.
+He joined the University of Aberdeen in 2013, having previously been Meldrum Senior Lecturer in Reformed Theology at Edinburgh.
+His own studies were undertaken in Cambridge, Edinburgh, Princeton, and Tübingen, and his first academic position was as a post-doctoral Research Assistant and Affiliated Lecturer at Cambridge.
+Paul received a John Templeton Award in 2009 for his book Being in Action: The Theological Shape of Barth's Ethical Vision (2007), and is also the author of Barth: A Guide for the Perplexed (2016), co-Editor of The Cambridge Companion to Reformed Theology (2016), The Oxford Handbook of Karl Barth (2019), Kenosis: The Self-Emptying of Christ in Scripture and Theology (2022), and Editor of the congregational resource Learn: Understanding our Faith (2017).
+His current projects include works on the Lord’s Supper in the theology of Karl Barth and on the doctrine of sanctification.

 Paul is a Founding Co-Director of the Aberdeen Centre for Protestant Theology, Senior Editor of International Journal of Systematic Theology, and Series Co-Editor of Explorations in Reformed Theology.
-He is a Research Fellow in Historical and Constructive Theology at the University of the Free State (South Africa), and a Translation Fellow at the Center for Barth Studies at Princeton Seminary.
-He was formerly co-Chair of the AAR Reformed Theology and History Unit, a Member of the AAR Friedrich Schleiermacher Unit, and Treasurer of the Society for the Study of Theology.
-Paul is an ordained elder in the Church of Scotland, a member of Kemnay Kirk, and a lay preacher in local presbyteries.
-He serves the Council of Protestant Churches in Europe in the current ecumenical dialogue with the Roman Catholic Church, and is a member of the Theological Forum of the Church of Scotland.
-He is an Associate of the Centre for Ministry Studies and a Trustee of the Board of Christ's College.
+He is a Research Fellow in Historical and Constructive Theology at the University of the Free State (South Africa), and the English-language Editor of the work of the Karl Barth Translation Seminar at the Center for Barth Studies at Princeton Theological Seminary.
+He was formerly co-Chair of the AAR Reformed Theology and History Unit, and Treasurer of the Society for the Study of Theology.
+Paul serves the Council of Protestant Churches in Europe in ecumenical dialogue with the Roman Catholic Church, and is Vice-Convenor of the Theological Forum of the Church of Scotland.
+He is an Associate of the Centre for Ministry Studies and a Trustee of Christ's College, as well as an ordained elder in the Church of Scotland, a member of Kemnay Kirk, and a lay preacher in local churches.

 Memberships and Affiliations

-- Dean of Postgraduate Studies in Divinity, History, and Philosophy (autumn 2021– )
+- Dean of Postgraduate Studies in Divinity, History, and Philosophy (2021– )